 A whole slew of techniques and approaches were developed in the 70’s through to the 90’s such a quality circles, lean sigma, JIT and sophisticated statistical approaches to fault analysis and failure prediction.

-Notwithstanding an enormous body of knowledge related to Quality Controls, a very well established and mature framework for Quality Assurance, huge improvements in automation and the operational scope and quality of equipment, labour productivity and total factor productivity in Australia continues to fall.
+Despite a vast body of knowledge on Quality Controls, a well-established and mature Quality Assurance framework, and major advancements in automation, equipment scope, and operational quality, labour productivity and total factor productivity in Australia continue to decline.

 This requires almost all operational steps to be controlled or, at a minimum, their parameters to be recorded at the time and place that the operation occurs.
 In a manual or manually-supported operation this needs to be done by the operator.